tu-delft-library/il-master-thesis-guide/book/2a-select-database.md

 ## Step 2: Access Databases through the A-Z list

-The [A-Z list from the TU Delft library](https://databases.tudl.tudelft.nl/) is a good resource to find the topic-specific databases you need for your project.
-It includes all the information databases we have available for TU Delft students.
+The <a href="https://databases.tudl.tudelft.nl/" target="_blank">A-Z list from the TU Delft library</a> is a good resource to find the databases you need for your project.
+It is an overview of databases recommended for TU Delft users, allowing you to find and access a lot of information for your research.
+In addition to academic databases like Scopus and Dimensions, the list also includes databases for other types of information, like patents, standards, news articles and datasets.

 The screencast below shows how to access the list:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VmEUZD3B2aU?si=MVzh2rtuJ3LREwe1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe><br>